moblets/style-guide/README.md

 #### DocBlockr
  To the comments, we use DocBlockr plugins, that can be found for [Sublime Text](https://packagecontrol.io/packages/DocBlockr) and  [Atom](https://atom.io/packages/docblockr).

+### IDE and Plugins Settings
+Configure your IDE and plugin to follow rules of style guide:

+#### IDE
+* The style use the soft with 2 spaces.
+* The space/tab in end line is not good, set your IDE to remove on save.
+* Set the your IDE to add \n in end of file.

+#### DocBlockr
+Use the default configurations.

+#### ESLint
+Use the default configurations.

 #### Suggestions
 In Atom, configure your keymap to use `Linter Eslint: Fix File` with alias.